JamesWoolfenden/learn-packer/docs/hcl2.md

 # HCL2

 At the Beginning of Feb 2020 Hashicorp announced that they were supporting HCL2 for Packer files.
+They're not dropping support for json.

-## What's different
+## What's different and whats better?

-The quick answer is that they will look more like Terraform and code like than data- **json**.
+The quick answer is that Packer files will a look more like Terraform and so it looks more like code than data- **json**.
-Support for all features in Packer file is not yet complete but to give you an idea of howe they compare, here's a short traditional windows example.
+Support for all features found in Packer file is not yet complete, but to give you an idea of how they compare, here's a short traditional Windows example with the new format.

 .\examples\hcl2vjson1\json1\winserver2019-aws.json